JoshHarrington/draycore_book/_posts/2016-01-01-section-0-begin.md

 So when a race this intelligent happens to find itself with a rebel group that are set on the notion that only Dray should exist in this Galaxy and anything else with even the vaguest suggestions of intelligence are a threat to be wipe from their respective planet or moon - yeah, that’s a problem.

 They call themselves the Draycore.
-They are Dray, they hold the pseudo-traditional values of the Dray of self-presevation and defence core to their psychology.
+They are Dray, they hold the pseudo-traditional values of the Dray of self-preservation and defence core to their psychology.

 They are our worst nightmare.